SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Deploying_and_Configuring_the_PA_Framework.md

 uid: Deploying_and_Configuring_the_PA_Framework
 ---

-# Deploying and Configuring the PA Framework
+# Deploying and configuring the PA framework

 ## Checking and installing the prerequisites

-Before you start to work on the PA development and deployment, make sure your DataMiner platform has the necessary resources and specifications for a smooth execution of SRM workflows, as SRM is an essential prerequisite for the PA Framework.
+Before you move on to the PA development and deployment, make sure your DataMiner platform has the necessary resources and specifications for a smooth execution of SRM workflows, as SRM is an essential prerequisite for the PA framework.
 You can find the expected requirements on the [DataMiner Compute Requirements page](https://community.dataminer.services/dataminer-compute-requirements/).

 Your DataMiner System will also need to use an [Elasticsearch database](xref:Elasticsearch_database).